aniket-kharad/car-classification/README.md

 After the data is preprocesed it can be used for traning and testinng of different machines..

-Here I have used few (20) classes of images form both testing and traing directoriesand merged to form a single class of cars for traning and evaluation of the feed forwad neural network..
+Here I have used few (20) classes of images form both testing and traing directories and merged to form a single class of cars for traning and evaluation of the feed forwad neural network..